 For mobile money to act as a gateway, what is needed is far-reaching mobile and digital infrastructure, a financial services innovation, and online products that meet the needs of both individuals and small businesses.
 The leveraging opportunities for MNOs are substantial.

 Some regulators allow MNOs to issue mobile money if they apply for a license as an electronic money issuer or similar.

 To close the gap of financial inclusion in developing countries, MNOs have the opportunity of offering mobile money as a service because they already have the infrastructure for mobile phone usage.
 In addition, they can scale up useful mobile financial tools that serve as catalysts for access to other productive and handy resources that match the needs of the people in developing countries.

 Digital transformation has changed the way we do business and for MNOs especially, poses challenges for growth and sustainability.

 Mobile money as a service in developing countries is an arena that should seriously be considered.

-Adapt IT’s mobile money solutions empower complete mobile money transactions, from conversions, payroll ability, billing, airtime top-ups, international money remittance and e-commerce merchant portal.
-In addition, MNOs are able to understand deep insights about user behaviour when the solution is combined with CDRlive to enrich data, which allows for continual service improvements.
+Adapt IT’s mobile money solutions empower complete mobile money transactions, from conversions, payroll ability, billing, airtime top-ups, international money remittance, and e-commerce merchant portal.
+In addition, MNOs are able to understand deep insights about the user behaviour when the solution is combined with CDRlive to enrich data, which allows for continual service improvements.